CiscoDevNet/cloud-cml/README.md

 # README

-Version 0.3.0, May 13 2024
+Version 0.3.0, May 24 2024

-This repository includes scripts, tooling and documentation to provision an instance of Cisco Modeling Labs (CML) in various cloud services.
-Currently supported are Amazon Web Services (AWS) and Microsoft Azure.
+With CML 2.7, you can run CML instances on Azure and AWS.
+We have tested CML deployments using this tool chain in both clouds.  **The use of this tool is considered experimental**.
+The tool has certain requirements and prerequisites which are described in this README included in the repository.

 > [!IMPORTANT]
+>
+> **Support:**
+>
+> - For customers with a valid service contract, CML cloud deployments are supported by TAC within the outlined constraints.
+Beyond this, support is done with best effort as cloud environments, requirements and policy can differ to a great extent.
+> - With no service contract, support is done on a best effort basis via the issue tracker.
+>
+> **Features and capabilities:** Changes to the deployment tooling will be considered like any other feature by adding them to the product roadmap.
+This is done at the discretion of the CML team.
+>
-> The CML deployment procedure and the tool chain / code provided in this repository are **considered "experimental"**.
-If you encounter any errors or problems that might be related to the code in this repository then please open an issue on the [Github issue tracker for this repository](https://github.com/CiscoDevNet/cloud-cml/issues).
+> **Error reporting:** If you encounter any errors or problems that might be related to the code in this repository then please open an issue on the [Github issue tracker for this repository](https://github.com/CiscoDevNet/cloud-cml/issues).

 > [!IMPORTANT]
 > Read the section below about [cloud provider selection](#important-cloud-provider-selection) (prepare script).